Randy was dead to the Maple Leafs to begin with.

 The bell struck twelve.

-Scrooge looked about him for the Ghost, and saw it not.
+Babcock looked about him for the Ghost, and saw it not.
 As the last stroke ceased to vibrate, he remembered the prediction of old Randy Carlyle, and lifting up his eyes, beheld a solemn Phantom, draped and hooded, coming, like a mist along the ground, towards him.

 The Phantom slowly, gravely, silently approached.
 When it came, Babcock bent down upon his knee; for in the very air through which this Spirit moved it seemed to scatter gloom and mystery.